 The Artist's Way by Julia Cameron

 Want to have Coffee With Nicoa as a podcast guest?
 Or, do you know someone she'd love to have a caffeinated chat with?
+Or maybe a great ESPRESSO SHOT idea?
 Message her directly at Nicoa@CoffeeWithNicoa.com

 Interested in coaching with Nicoa?
 Check out her coaching referral page here.

 Interested in taking one of Nicoa's e-courses?
 Check them out here.